 Screen Flickering after Updating to 10.14

-This flickering screen issue, regardless of its frequency of occurence, can bring about a grating user experience.
+This flickering screen issue, regardless of its frequency of occurrence, can bring about a grating user experience.
 Screen flickering after updating to 10.14 problems has been reported to occur over a wide range of Mac devices.
 And users may find that changing the monitor only results in a different screen flicker pattern.
-The issue might also occur particularly when certain apps are running.
+The issue might also occur, particularly when certain apps are running.

 How to Fix Screen Flickers after Upgrade to macOS 10.14

-The resolution to these problems can revolve round the particular apps wherein the issue make the most impactful effect.
+The resolution to these problems can revolve around the particular apps wherein the issue make the most impactful effect.
 Users have reported the issue mostly attends the use of Chromium.
-In such instances, it appears the issue stems from compatibility issues involving the app, MacOS Mojave, and the NVIDIA graphics processing unit.
+In such instances, it appears the issue stems from compatibility issues involving the app, macOS Mojave, and the NVIDIA graphics processing unit.

-The following are easiest ways to fix a flickering screen issue on macOS 10.14:
+The following are the easiest ways to fix a flickering screen issue on macOS 10.14:

 1. Uninstall Chromium Completely

 The screen issue has been particularly associated with the use of Chromium.
 The developers of Chromium, as well as other third-party apps, have been battling this issue from their own end.
 But that has not availed users of a lasting solution, particularly because the flickering issue has proved to come with multiple layers of complexity.
 However, it's recommended that you completely ditch Chromium for a different browser if you find that the issue mostly occurs when you're running Chromium.

 This is an advanced method that could be risky for the nontech savvy to try.
 Launch Terminal on your Mac by opening Finder, and then selecting "Go" and then entering the following command by copy-pasting it exactly as it's outlined thus: